vendro-zoo/deeployer/README.md

 A deployment tool that executes commands locally and syncs output to remote servers via rsync over SSH.

+## Notice

+**THIS IS UNTESTED TERRITORY!**: There might be some bugs in this tool, even untested features!
+Use at your own risk!

 ## Overview

 Deeployer allows you to configure build commands, deployment targets, and cleanup operations through a simple TOML configuration file.
 It supports multiple projects and multiple deployment targets per project.